TheVictorRoss/Research/README.md

 # Welcome to the Automic Solutions Research Repository!

-This is where you can access our Research Wiki that describes our past, current and future areas of research.
+This is where you can access our Research Wiki describing our past, current and future areas of research.
 This is where all of our products and services originate.